Community

 When I moved to downtown Floyd in 2011 (nearby to my old hometown), I didn’t even have to ask for help moving.
 They asked me when I was moving, planned their weekend around it, and some I hadn’t even asked showed up to help.
 When the new kitchen table and chairs I bought turned out to need extensive assembly, a friend volunteered to come over two nights in a row to help me put it together, bringing tools and a housewarming gift for my kitchen.

 The thing is, if I hadn’t had these cheerfully wonderful volunteers organizing me to move, I had so many other people I could have called.
-Between all the people I know from my decades-long roots here and the distant acquaintances who just seem generally more disposed to pitch in and help out a neighbor in need, I feel firmly held in community.
+Between all the people I know from my decades-long roots here and the distant acquaintances who just seem generally more disposed to pitch in and lend a helping hand, I feel firmly held in community.

 My brother let me crash with him for free for a year while I got over the stunned realization that I’d spent $120K on an education for a profession I couldn’t bear to practice.